Nankivell -- information about the name and variants

-was born on 16 July 1844 and grew up at Penmellyn House, Lower East Street, St Columb Major.
-The architect-designed "Penmellyn" (a Grade II Listed building).
-"Penmellyn" means "House with the view of a mill" as it was built on high ground overlooking the Menalhyl River (yes !!) in the valley below where there was a working water mill - now fully restored.
+was born on 16 July 1844 and grew up at Penmellyn House, Lower East

+Street, St Columb Major.
+The architect-designed "Penmellyn" (a Grade II Listed Building) means "House with the view of a mill" as it was built on high ground overlooking the Menalhyl River (yes !!) in the valley below where there was a working water mill - now fully restored.
 Penmellyn was built c.
 1855 or earlier